EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

 Step 1: Locate the CPROJ file in the solution folder of the project that you want to use the theme in.

-Step 2: Open the CPROJ filein a text editor such as the Notepad.
+Step 2: Open the CPROJ file in a text editor such as the Notepad.

 Step 3: Locate the first line under the base project and paste in the code below.